-One of my earlier cricket memories was watching the late Harry Pilling batting for Lancashire in 1963s.
-At around 1.6 metres Harry was a diminutive sportsman but in over two decades he knocked up over 15,000 runs.
-And let’s not forget the one Donald George Bradman was just 1.7m and he retired with a Test average of 99.9.
+One of my earlier cricket memories was watching the late Harry Pilling batting for Lancashire in the nineteen-sixties.
+Harry was a diminutive sportsman but in over two decades he knocked up north of fifteen-thousand runs.
+And let’s not forget that one Donald George Bradman came in at around five-and-a-half feet and retired with a Test average just south of a hundred.

 The Venezuelan baseball star Jose Altuve who played Major League with the Houson Astros said this: In baseball, it doesn’t matter if you’re tall, skinny, fat, whatever.
 If you really have talent and you really love to play, I feel like you can make it.
 And this is certainly true of a select group of players on the cricket league circuit who fall under the umbrella of carrying a few extra pounds.